RoTRAG: Rule of Thumb Reasoning for Conversation Harm Detection with Retrieval-Augmented Generation: Introduction

 Existing approaches to dialogue safety largely rely on the model’s internal parametric knowledge to infer whether a turn is benign, cautionary, or intervention-worthy ~\cite{kim2022prosocialdialog,sun2022safety}.
 Early methods often use direct prompting or zero-shot classification, asking the model to assign a safety label from the dialogue context alone ~\cite{sun2022safety,qiu2023benchmark,liu2024jailjudge,ouyang2022training}.
 More advanced prompting strategies introduce explicit reasoning through mechanisms such as chain-of-thought prompting, role-based instructions, or collaborative multi-agent judgment, with the goal of eliciting more careful safety decisions ~\cite{wei2022chain,shanahan2023role,liu2024jailjudge,chen2025radar}.
 These methods have shown promise in improving harm recognition, especially for ambiguous or socially nuanced cases, but they remain largely self-contained: the model is still expected to reason from its own internal knowledge without grounding its judgment in an explicit external source of normative guidance ~\cite{chen2025radar,seo2025valuesrag,seo2025prompt}.

 This lack of grounding creates several important limitations.
 First, purely parametric judgments can be inconsistent in socially sensitive scenarios, where subtle differences in phrasing or conversational framing may lead to unstable predictions ~\cite{sun2025case,aroyo2023dices}.
 Second, although recent reasoning-based approaches may produce explanations, these explanations are often post hoc rather than anchored in an interpretable external principle, making it difficult to audit why a model judged a turn as harmful or benign ~\cite{madsen2024self,liu2024jailjudge}.
-Third, in multi-turn dialogue, adjacent turns are often semantically related, yet existing methods typically recompute reasoning from scratch for every turn, leading to unnecessary computational overhead and redundancy ~\cite{laban2025llms,gorle2025quantifying,seo2025question}.
+Third, in multi-turn dialogue, adjacent turns are often semantically related, yet existing methods typically recompute reasoning from scratch for every turn, leading to unnecessary computational overhead and redundancy ~\cite{laban2025llms,gorle2025quantifying,seoq2k}.
 As a result, current pipelines remain limited in transparency, consistency, and efficiency for fine-grained harm severity assessment.

-We address these limitations with \textbf{RoTRAG}, a retrieval-augmented framework that grounds turn-level safety judgments in relevant, human-authored Rules of Thumb (RoTs)~\cite{forbes2020social,kim2022prosocialdialog}.
-To improve efficiency, \textbf{RoTRAG} uses a learned routing classifier to reuse prior reasoning when appropriate, avoiding unnecessary RoT generation.
-Rather than relying solely on latent parametric knowledge, it retrieves contextually relevant RoTs from an external corpus and conditions turn-level reasoning on this normative guidance.
-By explicitly connecting final decisions to retrieved evidence, the framework supports more interpretable, consistent, and socially grounded harm detection across dialogue turns.
+We address these limitations with \textbf{RoTRAG}, a retrieval-augmented framework that grounds turn-level safety judgments in relevant, human-authored Rules of Thumb (RoTs)~\cite{forbes2020social,kim2022prosocialdialog}. \textbf{RoTRAG} uses a learned routing classifier to decide when to reuse prior turn-level reasoning, reducing redundant computation and avoiding unnecessary RoT retrieval/generation.
+When new reasoning is needed, the framework retrieves contextually relevant RoTs from an external corpus and conditions its turn-level reasoning on this normative guidance.
+By explicitly linking each decision to retrieved evidence, RoTRAG aims to provide more interpretable, consistent, and socially grounded harm detection across dialogue turns.